-Head-aches, neck pain, pain near and around your shoulder blades and into your arms, as well as a sore throat and swallowing that seems to “catch” are common post- operative pain/symptoms after a neck surgery.
-These symptoms are temporary and can take quite some time to resolve.
+Headaches, neck pain, pain near and around your shoulder blades and into your arms are common post- operative pain/symptoms after a neck surgery.
+These symptoms are temporary almost always, but can take quite some time to resolve.

-It is common to experience temporary increased or the same level of intensity of pain down one or both of your arms or shoulders.
+It is not uncommon to experience temporary increased or the same level of intensity of pain down one or both of your arms or shoulders.
 This can be due to us “cleaning off” your nerves, swelling, or just remnants of nerve irritation from prior to surgery.
-Please inform us however, if your pain gradually worsens.
+Please inform us however, if your pain is gradually worsens.

 Please see your primary care physician one week after surgery to have the incision examined.
-We would like to see you at Inspired Spine facility one month after surgery.
+We would like to see you at an Inspired Spine facility institute one month after surgery.